Water: Legislation & Directives

 EPA is implementing the WS initiative in three phases:

-- Phase I: develop the conceptual design of a system for timely detection and appropriate response to drinking water contamination incidents to mitigate public health and economic impacts;
+- Phase I: develop the conceptual design for a system that achieves timely detection of and response to contamination and other water quality incidents in drinking water distribution systems to mitigate public health and economic impacts.

-- Phase III: develop practical guidance and outreach to promote voluntary national adoption of effective and sustainable drinking water contamination warning systems.
+- Phase III: develop practical guidance and outreach to promote voluntary national adoption of effective and sustainable water quality surveillance and response systems.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.